mrocklin/blog/_posts/work/2012-12-11-Statistical-Simplification.md

 Any statistician could tell you that the expression `X**2` has a Chi Squared distribution which has a simple and well understood density.
 This relation is commonly known and commonly occuring in practice.
 SymPy stats is evidently a poor statistician.

-Instead `sympy.stats` blindly takes the expression `density(X**2)` and converts it directly into an integral.
-The resulting integral is difficult and stumped the integration routines.
+Instead sympy.stats blindly takes the expression `density(X**2)` and converts it directly into an integral.
+The resulting integral is difficult and stumps the integration routines.
 In this case knowing basic statistics would have turned an impossible problem into a trivial one.

 ### Future work

 We should encode relations on distributions into SymPy.
 The knowledge in Leemis's chart could be written down as a knowledgebase of known transformations.
-Transformations like the following could solve our problem.
+Transformations like the following could solve our immediate problem.

 {% highlight python %}
 Normal(0, 1) -> StandardNormal()